-We investigated the meal session that obtains lowest F1-score (meal\_47 in Fig.\ref{results_line}) by checking the video, ground truth value, and the prediction.
-Fig. \ref{bad_example} shows a 3 min segment from meal\_47.
-Two typical wrong cases are selected.
-For the FP example, the participant uses one hand to touch his nose, while using the other hand to hold the sandwich close to mouth.
-This movement is similar to eating sandwich with hand.
-For the FN example, the participant mainly use wrists to rotate the sandwich to his mouth, no obvious hand/arm movement is observed.
+We investigated the meal that obtains the lowest F1-score (the lowest outlier in Fig. \ref{results_line}) by checking the video.
+Two typical wrong cases were selected, as shown in Fig. \ref{bad_example}.
+For the FP example, the participant used one hand to touch his nose, while using the other hand to hold the sandwich close to his mouth, which was similar to eating sandwich with hand.
+For the FN example, the participant mainly used his wrists to rotate the sandwich to his mouth, no obvious hand/arm movement.

-Using a FMCW radar for food intake monitoring has not been explored broadly.
-We propose this method as a good supplement to existing approaches such as smartwatch-based and video-based monitoring.
+Several sensors have been proposed for food intake monitoring, each with its own advantages and limitations.
+Despite the benefits of radar discussed in Section \uppercase\expandafter{\romannumeral1}, there are still several technical challenges inherent to radar sensor.
+Firstly, radar data requires complex signal processing procedures compared to IMU and video data.
+Secondly, there is less context information in radar compared to video.
+Thirdly, for radar sensor, recognizing eating gestures from multiple people is more challenging if people sit closely and eat at same time.
+Using an FMCW radar for food intake monitoring has yet to be explored broadly.
+We propose this method as a good supplement to smartwatch-based and video-based approaches.
 One application scenario is in-door activity recognition, since video monitoring at home has higher privacy concern and people could not wear a smartwatch all the time.
-Apart from food intake monitoring solely, this method can also be explored to monitor and assess upper limbs tremors of the elderly continuously and unobtrusively in real-life meal sessions \cite{b11}.
+Apart from food intake monitoring solely, this method can also be explored to assess upper limb tremors of the elderly continuously and unobtrusively in real-life meal sessions \cite{b11}.

-We collected the dataset at the university, not in a home-like environment (house/apartment).
-However, since we applied static object removal, the stationary layout information is removed in the pre-processing step.
-The results on the data collected in seven different rooms with different layouts indicate that the proposed method can detect eating gestures in different environments.
+We collected the dataset at the university, not in a home-like environment.
+However, since we applied static object removal, the stationary layout information was removed in this step.
+The results on the data collected in seven different rooms with different layouts indicated that the proposed method can detect eating gestures in different environments.